 In Memory of My Mother Analysis

-The rhyme of ‘say’ and ‘stray’ elevate the final image of this stanza, with the ‘Angels’ floating around his mother.
+The rhyme of ‘say’ and ‘stray’ elevates the final image of this stanza, with the ‘Angels’ floating around his mother.
 This could be a reference to her death, with his unwillingness to admit her passing slowing cracking.
-Yet, it is more likely a way of emphasising the good willed nature of his mother, especially when considered against the religious context implied earlier within this stanza.
+Yet, it is more likely a way of emphasizing the good-willed nature of his mother, especially when considered against the religious context implied earlier within this stanza.

 The use of ‘and’ feeds back into the idea of continuation suggested within the first stanza.
-The beginning of the stanza, seemingly mid sentence, furthers the continuation of Kavanagh’s memory, focusing on more happy moments to immortalise his mother in poetry.
+The beginning of the stanza, seemingly mid-sentence, furthers the continuation of Kavanagh’s memory, focusing on more happy moments to immortalize his mother in poetry.

 He focuses on the month of ‘June’, and the luscious ‘green’ of the summer month.
 In doing this, he creates a warm atmosphere to set the ‘walking’ of his mother, the pathetic fallacy implied by the summer month flooding the poem with light.

-The double use of ‘so full… so rich’ again attempts to emphasise the excellence of his mother.
-Kavanagh wants to present the love he holds for his mother to the audience, drawing together lines of praise to characterise her.
+The double use of ‘so full… so rich’ again attempts to emphasize the excellence of his mother.
+Kavanagh wants to present the love he holds for his mother to the audience, drawing together lines of praise to characterize her.

 The connective ‘us’ binds the mother and son together within this stanza.
 They are seen as ‘meeting’ together, the shared action being remembered fondly.
 Yet, there is an element of separation within this image.
 Indeed, this is only a memory, and Kavanagh is separated from the ‘meeting’, only ‘see[ing]’ it as an onlooker.

-The atmosphere evoked in stanza 3 is further explored within the opening line of this stanza.
+The atmosphere evoked in stanza three is further explored within the opening line of this stanza.
 The ‘fair day’ further setting the warm scene to which the mother and son will walk.

-The exclamative ‘O’ and repeated ‘lying in wet clay’ mark a moment of bitter realisation.
+The exclamative ‘O’ and repeated ‘lying in wet clay’ mark a moment of bitter realization.
 He can not go on focusing on memories and ignoring her death.
 In this line, the melancholy of the poem reaches a climax.
-He finds it hard to cope with her loss, but within this line he takes the first step towards acceptance.
+He finds it hard to cope with her loss, but within this line, he takes the first step towards acceptance.